lamaisondub/lamaisondub-custom/lamaisondub_custom/README.rst

 This module:

 * display credit and debit field on res.partner kanban view;
 * give the possibility to all people to see Journal Items Button in res.partner form view;
-* members of account.group_account_invoice can not create account.move / account.move.line;

 Credits
 =======